 Trauma insurance and total and permanent disablement (TPD) insurance are two different types of cover, even though they are often bundled together in combined life insurance policies.
-Trauma and TPD both pay significant lump sum benefits to be spent at your discretion and it is common for people to take out both types of insurance.
+Trauma and TPD both pay significant lump sum benefits to be spent at your discretion and it is common for people to purchased both types of cover.
 If you’re trying to decide between the two or work out whether you need either, it is important to know the difference.

 |When does it pay out?||In the event of you being permanently unable to work again||In the event of an injury or illness specifically named in the policy|